 The PSLifestyle Citizen Science Labs (CSLs) Manual has been brought together for the purpose of guiding and supporting the practical planning and implementation of citizen science lab meetings in the pilot regions of the PSLifestyle project.
 It is an extension of the Citizen Science Labs Governance Framework that, as reflected in the name, provides the overarching vision and framework of the project's citizen science labs.
 These two documents are complemented by a Participant Recruitment and Engagement Strategy that defines a strategic outreach approach to maximise citizens' participation in the citizen science labs.
 Figure 1 visualises the relationship between these key three documents that support the materialisation of the project's citizen science labs.

-Figure 1: Key materials for the PSLifestyle Citizen Science Labs the necessary activities / steps to account for when planning and conducting effective citizen science lab meetings and engaging with citizens;
+Figure 1: Key materials for the PSLifestyle Citizen Science Labs

 The PSLifestyle CSLs Manual provides a step-by-step guidance that supports the PSLifestyle local implementers to effectively engage with citizens.
 More specifically it showcases: